GitBubble/hi-benchmarks/python.d/README.md

 instead of spaces).

-Once you have the Unbound control protocol enabled, you need to make sure that either the certificate and key are readable by Netdata (if you're using the regular control interface), or that the socket is accessible to Netdata (if you're using a UNIX socket for the contorl interface).
+Once you have the Unbound control protocol enabled, you need to make sure that either the certificate and key are readable by HiBenchmarks (if you're using the regular control interface), or that the socket is accessible to HiBenchmarks (if you're using a UNIX socket for the contorl interface).

 By default, for the local system, everything can be auto-detected assuming Unbound is configured correctly and has been told to listen